-At the point where five roads meet, on your left you will see the 12th century Norman House (see information board on other side of road).
-With the half-timbered 15th century former Harlequin Inn on your right, continue down Steep Hill.
+At the point where five roads meet, on your left you will see the 12th-century Norman House (see information board on the other side of road).
+With the half-timbered 15th-century former Harlequin Inn on your right, continue down Steep Hill.
 Don’t worry, you won’t have to climb Steep Hill on your way back later – you will return by the more gentle Michaelgate.

 You will reach the Steep Hill rail erected in the early 19th century to block the road below in order to prevent further episodes of a coach and four horses being driven down the hill at speed for a wager by eccentric Lincoln MP Colonel Sibthorp!